killerbat00/ADpub/README.md

     "status": "failure"
 }
 ````

+Note: this endpoint does not work when calice is deployed locally.
 3. Uploading an image.

 To upload an image to ADpub, send a POST request with your HTTP client to the `/image` endpoint.